 Starting from as little as £2.22 a week, Sovereign Health Care’s Good All Round cash plan, named as one of Martin Lewis’s top cash plan picks, lets you claim back money towards the cost of new glasses, visits to the dentist, prescription charges, physiotherapy and much more.
 When you make a claim, you’ll receive back 100% of your dental and optical costs up to your cover level limit.
 For all other benefits, you’ll receive back 50% of your costs, and some benefits pay back a fixed sum.

 All you do is pay for your treatment, submit your receipt, and Sovereign will pay the money back directly to you.
-There’s an annual limit on what you can claim which you can vary according to what suits you, how much you’re likely to claim, and how much you want to pay each month.
+Your level of cover determines the maximum amount you can claim each year and you can choose the level that suits your circumstances.

-Good All Round has several important advantages:
+Good All Round* has several important advantages:

 5 levels of cover to choose from, starting at just £2.22 per week, so you can pick the right one for you based on your health needs and budget

-Anyone from 18 years old and under age 66 can join; the premiums are the same regardless of your age and how healthy or unhealthy you are, and you don’t need to have a medical to join
+Anyone from 18 years old and under age 66 can join; the premiums are the same regardless of your age and how healthy or unhealthy you are, and there is no medical to join

 Dependent children up to the age of 18 are covered for free for all benefits except birth/adoption and they have their own claiming limit, separate to the policyholder’s